What Happens If You Stop Taking GLP-1s?

 Woman Resting After Workout at the Gym

-What Can I Do Now, While I’m Still on The Medication, To Reduce Future Regain?
+What You Can Do Now, While You’re Still on GLP-1

 Your Metabolism After Weight Loss

-• Resting energy expenditure (REE) is the calories your body uses at rest to run organs, maintain muscle, and keep you alive.
-This is the “metabolic floor” you can’t see on the scale.
-Weight loss usually drops REE more than expected; resistance training helps you keep or build muscle so that floor is higher than it would have been, which helps you maintain your new weight instead.
+Resting energy expenditure (REE) is the energy your body uses at rest to keep you alive.
+This is basically your baseline.
+After weight loss, that baseline usually drops more than expected.
+Resistance training helps you keep or build muscle so that drop isn’t as drastic, which makes it easier to maintain your weight over time.

-Muscle vs. Fat at the Same Scale Weight
+Muscle Vs. Fat at the Same Body Weight

 Why Resistance Training Changes the Long-Term Outcome

-• The scale is only one measure, and it often misses the most important changes, like how your clothes fit, how strong you feel, how much energy you have, and how much easier daily life feels.
+The number on the scale is only one measure, and doesn’t show everything.
+Sometimes, it misses the most important changes, like how your clothes fit, how strong you feel, how much energy you have, and how much easier daily life feels.
+Being thin is not the same as being healthy.

 2. Weight regain after cessation of medication for weight management: systematic review and meta-analysis